File IQ Installation for AWS EC2

 NEA Firewall requirements

-The Nasuni Edge Appliance requires access to the Azure Event Hub when enabling File IQ.
+The Nasuni Edge Appliance requires access to the Azure Event Hub when you enable File IQ.
 All network ports and access requirements for the File IQ Service on the NEA are documented in the Firewall and Port Requirements in the Nasuni Edge Appliance section.

 Before enabling the File IQ on the NEA, complete the NEA Firewall Requirements for File IQ Service.